 It has been determined that the established clinical time for each semester is the time required for each student to meet the clinical course objectives.
 Therefore, students are required to make up any missed clinical days.
 Make-up time must be completed within thirty (30) days of the absence or before the semester ends, which ever one occurs first.
 Students are allowed two (2) personal days per semester.
+Personal days will not be taken the last week of the semester.

-Students who are unable to complete the clinical practicum objectives and clinical make-up days within the 30 or before the semester ends will receive a grade of Incomplete (I) for their clinical practicum course and will be unable to continue in the program since each clinical practicum course is a pre-requisite to the next clinical practicum course.
+Students who are unable to complete the clinical practicum objectives and clinical make-up days within the 30 days or before the semester ends will receive a grade of Incomplete (I) for their clinical practicum course and will be unable to continue in the program since each clinical practicum course is a pre-requisite to the next clinical practicum course.